Why did developers migrate Android applications from Java to Kotlin?: Related Work

-{\bf {Studies on Kotlin:}} As Kotlin becomes to be used more and more used, researchers have conducted different studies about this language.
-Gois Mateus and Martinez \cite{GoisMateus2019} have found that the 11\% of the studied open-source applications from Android have Kotlin code.
-Moreover, they studied the quality of such apps in terms of presence of code smells.
-They found that the adoption of Kotlin increase the quality of applications.
-Flauzino et al. \cite{Flauzino:2018:YSS} have studied 100 repositories of programs (not only Android apps) containing Java or Kotlin code (but not both) and they found that on average Kotlin programs have less code smells than Java programs.
-In this paper, as done by those papers, we don't study the quality of the migrated apps.
-An initial work on that directions were done by \cite{Coppola:2019:CTK}.
-Gois and Martinez \cite{1907.09003:kotlinfeatures} have studied the adoption of the features introduced by Kotlin, finding that some Kotlin features are more used than others.
-In this paper, we don't study the adoption of such features during the migration.
+Gois Mateus and Martinez \cite{GoisMateus2019} found that 11\% of the studied open-source applications from Android have Kotlin code.
+They also found that the adoption of Kotlin increases the quality of applications, expressed in terms of the presence of code smells.
+Flauzino et al. \cite{Flauzino:2018:YSS} studied 100 repositories of programs containing Java or Kotlin code.
+They found that, on average, Kotlin programs have fewer code smells than Java programs.
+Gois and Martinez \cite{Gois2020Features} have studied the adoption of features introduced by Kotlin.
+Ardito et al. \cite{Ardito2020KotlinJava} conducted a study with undergraduate students to assess the assumed advantages of Kotlin over Java in the context of Android development and maintenance.
+They found evidence that the adoption of Kotlin led to more compact code.
+These findings from students are aligned to our findings derived from developers.

-Other works have focused on helping developers to develop Kotlin apps.
-For example, Courtney and Neilsen present a tool, named j2kCLI \cite{CATA2019:Vetting}, that allows users to translate Java code to Kotlin, faster than the same functionality provided by Android Studio, the IDE from JetBrains to create Android apps.
-(We recall that the JetBrais company drives the development of Kotlin language.)

-From the JetBrains research group, Bryksin et al. \cite{Bryksin:2018:DAK} studied anomalies, in particular, code fragments that are written in some way that is not typical for the programming language community, from in a large corpus of Kotlin code using different machine learning techniques.
-Those anomalies are of great interest to language developers.

-{\bf Code Migration:} Other works have focused on the code migration of other program languages.
-For example, Malloy and Powell \cite{Malloy2017Python, Malloy2019} focus on the migration of Python 2 to Python 3.
-They measured and quantified the degree to which Python 3 features are being used, as well as the rate and context of their adoption.
-They found that Python software developers are not exploiting the new features and advantages of Python 3.
-To our knowledge no work has studied the migration of Java or Kotlin code.